 This method is expected to be called from the test method, not anywhere else, since by definition, we can only cancel a test that is currently under execution.
 If you call this method outside the test method, avocado will mark your test status as ERROR, and instruct you to fix your test in the error message.

-Parameters message (str) - an optional message that will be recorded in the logs datadir default\params will be deprecated by the end of 2017.
+Parameters message (str) - an optional message that will be recorded in the logs datadir

-Returns the path to the directory that contains test data files
+Returns the path to the directory that may contain test data files